 Cospas-Sarsat is an international satellite system for search and rescue (SAR) distress alerting that was established in 1979 by Canada, France, the USA and the former USSR.
-Since its inception the Cospas-Sarsat Programme has continually expanded and, as of 2003, 37 countries and organisations share in the management of the System.
+Since its inception the Cospas-Sarsat Programme has continually expanded.

 The System was originally comprised of satellites in Low-altitude Earth Orbit (LEO).
-The LEO satellites and associated ground receiving stations (hereafter referred to as the LEOSAR system) are compatible with distress beacons operating at either 121.5 MHz or 406 MHz.
+The LEO satellites and associated ground receiving stations (hereafter referred to as the LEOSAR system) are compatible with distress beacons operating at 406 MHz.
 The LEOSAR system calculates the location of distress beacons using the Doppler effect on the received beacon signals.
 Because of LEOSAR satellite orbit patterns, there can be delays between beacon activation and the generation of an alert message.